- Information about the structure of the course

 Population Oral Health aims to provide students with an understanding of how dental disease impacts on populations with Aboriginal communities, special needs and medically compromised groups, used as specific examples.
 In addition, the epidemiology of dental caries, periodontal disease and maxillofacial trauma are presented.

 Trauma is presented collaboratively between the disciplines of Endodontics, Oral Surgery and Paediatric Dentistry.
-Students receive training in the management of minor trauma to the oral hard and soft tissue.
+Students learn about the management of minor trauma to the oral hard and soft tissue.

-Tooth Conservation covers clinical aspects of tooth conservation including treatment planning and handling patient concerns regarding restorative procedures and materials.
-Training commences early in Year 1 in a simulated learning environment where students are introduced to dental instrumentation and the dental operatory environment, together with simple restorative procedures.
+Tooth Conservation covers clinical aspects of tooth conservation including treatment planning and provision of patient treatment for acute care and routine preventive and restorative procedures.
+This commences early in Year 1 in a simulated learning environment where students are introduced to dental instrumentation and the dental operatory environment, together with simple restorative procedures.
 Complexity of restorative procedures increases throughout Years 2 and 3, with initial practice of all procedures in the simulation clinic.